superbored2/CowboyConnect/README.md

 ---

 # Use Cases
-- First-year or returning students navigating campus
+- First-year or returning students navigating campus.
-- Faculty locating classrooms
+- Faculty locating classrooms or updating students in case of a room change.
-- Students checking daily schedules and grades
+- Students checking daily schedules and grades instead of logging in through other websites.

 ---